 - herbal plants in the philippines

-- herbal plants in the philippines and their uses
+- medicinal plants in the philippines with pictures and uses